labs-ai-tools-for-devs

 Project-First Design

-An extractor is a Docker image that runs against a project to extract information into JSON context.
+An extractor is a Docker image that runs against a project and extracts information into a JSON context.

 Prompts as a Trackable Artifact

-Prompts can be versioned and shared in a Git repository, allowing anyone to run them in their environment.
+Prompts are stored in a git repository and can be versioned, tracked, and shared for anyone to run in their own environment.

 Get Started